jonnonz1/nz-statute-book/acts/public/1996/hazardous-substances-and-new-organisms-act-1996.md

     (b) includes an organisation named or described in Schedule 4, or a company named in Schedule 4A, of the Public Finance Act 1989
   - **Customs officer** means any person holding office as a Customs officer appointed under the Customs and Excise Act 2018
   - **Customs place** has the same meaning as in section 5(1) of the Customs and Excise Act 2018
-  - **department** has the same meaning as in section 2 of the State Sector Act 1988
+  - **department** has the same meaning as in section 5 of the Public Service Act 2020
   - **develop** ,—
     (a) in relation to organisms other than incidentally imported new organisms,— (i) means—